rhgrant10/Groupy/docs/pages/quickstart.rst

 Your own user information
 -------------------------

-At any time, you can easily access information about your GroupMe user account:
+At any time, you can easily access information about your GroupMe user account as a simple dictionary:

 .. code-block:: python

     >>> fresh_user_data = client.user.get_me()

-The information is returned as a simple dictionary.

-However, since user information does not typically change during the lifetime of a single client instance, the user information is cached the first time it is fetched.
+Since user information does not typically change during the lifetime of a single client instance, the user information is cached the first time it is fetched.
 You can access the cached user information as a read-only property: